HHH Medical

 • View the Heat Lecture PowerPoint Presentation (Update in Process)

-2023 Medical Protocols: Click: Medical Protocols
+2024 Medical Protocols: Click: Medical Protocols

-Medical Volunteers: More than 1000 local medical personnel will volunteer their time to the Hotter’N Hell Hundred Endurance Ride.
+Medical Volunteers: More than 700 local medical personnel will volunteer their time to the Hotter’N Hell Hundred Endurance Ride.
 Doctors, nurses, physical therapists, hospital staff, American Red Cross volunteers and staff, and others associated with the medical field work together to make the ride safe for everyone, and to assure that no one is ever more than 5 miles from professional medical attention.

-Medical services at the Endurance Ride are under the direction of the Medical Director: Medical treatment, basic first aid, suturing, massage on cramped muscles, IV fluids, and tetanus vaccinations are provided at the medical tents free of charge.
+Medical services at the Endurance Ride are under the direction of the Medical Director: Medical treatment, basic first aid, suturing, massage on cramped muscles, IV fluids, and x-ray are provided at the medical tents free of charge.
 Higher level care within the hospital setting is not free and is the financial responsibility of the rider as well as any ambulance transportation costs.

 Medical Aid: With medical personnel at all Endurance Ride rest stops, roving the entire route and manning a central medical tent at the corner of 5th and Lamar (the Finish Line) across from MPEC, riders have quick access to any necessary medical attention.
 Between 3 and 5 percent of riders visit the medical tent each year.
 About 50 percent of those have heat-related problems, mostly cramps.
 The remainder of the riders suffer from minor to major scrapes, abrasions or other traumatic injuries.